lcm-proj/lcm/WinSpecific/README.txt

 All of the test cases in liblcm-test build and run properly.
 They even run cross-platform, from Windows to Linux and reverse.

+When writing programs that use LCM (but are not internal to LCM), add "WinSpecific/include" to your include path.